Why AI Code Assistants Waste Your Context Window — and How RAG Fixes It

 Code has structure that text does not.
 A function is a unit of meaning.
 A class definition with its methods is a unit of meaning.
 Splitting in the middle of a function produces two chunks, each of which is semantically incomplete — one has the function signature and the early logic, the other has the return path.
 When embedded, neither chunk represents the function accurately.
 When retrieved, neither chunk gives the model what it needs to understand the function's contract.

-Fixed-size chunking failure mode
+Fixed-size chunking failure mode for code RAG

 Consider a Python function that is 80 lines long.
 With a 50-token chunk size, it gets split into chunks that might look like: